Visiting Moab in April

 Take a visual tour through the Moab, Utah area to see the stunning landscapes you’ll see when you visit!

-The weather at Moab in April is pretty much perfect with highs near 73 and lows near 42 degrees Fahrenheit.
+The Moab spring weather in April is pretty much perfect with highs near 73 and lows near 42 degrees Fahrenheit.

 During the month of April there’s an average of 3 days of rain so it’s always good to have waterproof hiking boots, rain jacket, and fleece jacket for cool mornings and evenings.